DavidSchinazi/draft-schinazi-httpbis-transport-auth/draft-schinazi-httpbis-transport-auth.md

-codes, however that only works with non-cryptographic authentication schemes: cryptographic schemes (such as signatures or message authentication codes) require a fresh nonce to be signed, and there is no existing way for the origin to share such a nonce without exposing the fact that they serve resources that require authentication.
+codes, however that only works with non-cryptographic authentication schemes: cryptographic schemes (such as signatures or message authentication codes) require a fresh nonce to be signed, and there is no existing way for the origin to share such a nonce without exposing the fact that it serves resources that require authentication.
 This document proposes a new non-probeable cryptographic authentication scheme.

-Note that there is currently no mechanism for origin servers to request that user agents authenticate themselves using Transport Authentication, this is left as future work.
+There are scenarios where servers may want to expose the fact that authentication is required for access to specific resources.
+This is left for future work.

 ## Conventions and Definitions {#conventions}